jotbirdhq/jotbird-cli/README.md

 | `--visibility <state>` | `unlisted` (default), `public` (search-indexable), `password` (Pro) |
 | `--password <pw>` | Page password, only with `--visibility password`.
 Omit to be prompted interactively. |

-Settings apply to the live page immediately — no republish needed.
+No republish is needed.
+Theme and branding changes apply to the live page right away; **visibility changes can take up to about a minute** to show up as the edge cache refreshes — so if a page you just made public still looks unlisted (or still asks for a password), give it a minute rather than re-running the command.
+Turning password protection *on* is the exception: it takes effect immediately, so a page is never briefly left unprotected.

 Free accounts can always clear Pro settings (`--theme default`, `--show-branding`) and switch between `unlisted`/`public`.

 ### Passwords in scripts